-The Bridge Loan is secured by the Ollachea Project's assets, mining reserves, mining concessions and rights and a pledge of the shares of the Group's subsidiary, Compañia Minera Kuri Kullu S.A., which holds the Ollachea Project.
-The assets of the Corihuarmi Mine are not included as a guarantee of the Bridge Loan.
-If the Group is not able to secure an alternative source of funds to repay the debt with COFIDE, the Group may have to relinquish its ownership of the subsidiary, Campañia Minera Kuri Kullu S.A. and therefore the Ollachea Project.
+Neither the assets of nor the cash flows generated by the Corihuarmi mine are included in these Trust Agreements.

+If the Group is not able to secure an alternative source of funds to repay the debt with COFIDE, the Group will have to relinquish its ownership of the subsidiary, Compañía Minera Kuri Kullu S.A. and therefore the Ollachea Project.
 All net assets associated with the Ollachea Project would be fully impaired as a result.